eferreyr/CSE412FinalProject/README.md

 # CSE412FinalProject

-To run the Marauders Music Listening Analysis application, you simply need to run Marauders_MLA.jar.
+To run the Marauders Music Listening Analysis application, you simply need to run Marauders_MLA_2.jar.
 However, it requires some dependencies.

 ## Windows